X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 # Introduction

 This toolkit contains utilities used to replicate some of the experiments described in Alex Graves's paper Generating Sequences With Recurrent Neural Networks.
 Concretely, this repository focuses on handwriting prediction and handwriting synthesis sections.

 The repository includes almost everything that one might need for running the experiments.
 It provides a complete working pipeline to take the dataset, train the model and generate samples.
 One only needs to provide the dataset.
 Scripts will take of everything else, including data preprocessing and normalization.

 The implementation closely follows the paper, from model architectures to training setup.
 However, it also provides some customization (such as choosing the batch size, the maximum length of the sequences, etc.)
 In addition, the code can work with a custom dataset.

-Supported functionality:
-- training prediction network
-- training synthesis network
-- (unconditional) sampling from the prediction network
-- (conditional) sampling from synthesis network (text -> handwriting)
-- visualization of attention weights computed by synthesis network
-- biased sampling
-- training can be paused and resumed
-- training on custom dataset

 # Installation